GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

 Packaged apps are a kind of missing link between extensions and hosted apps.
-They look the same as a hosted app to the user, but under the covers, they are really like traditional extensions with that special “launch” parameter.
+They look the same as a hosted app to the user, but under the covers, they are really like traditional extensions with that special "launch" parameter.
 They have access to almost all functionality afforded to regular extensions—context menu, background pages, and so on.
 The only exception is that packaged apps can't add buttons to the address bar.